Without Prejudice

 Populism (32%)

-Opposition leaders who use loud but empty statements cause mistrust.
+Opposition leaders who use loud yet empty rhetoric breed distrust.
 Populism is perceived as manipulation without real action.

 Quotes from interviews:

--"Silent* people need to be touched, inspired.
-They are afraid, but they want change, and the leader must speak to them honestly, but without pressure"
+-"The silent* people need to be reached out to, inspired.
+They’re afraid, but they want change, and the leader must speak to them honestly, but without pressure"

-* The silent majority are people who do not participate in active political processes and avoid openly expressing their opinions, but experience internal doubts and disappointment.
+* The silent majority refers to people who avoid active political involvement and are reluctant to express opinions but experience internal doubts and disappointment.

 Elitism and detachment from the people (24%)

-Opposition leaders who seem to be far from the real life of "ordinary people"
+Opposition leaders are perceived as being disconnected from the real life of "ordinary people"

 Quotes from interviews:

--"I would like him not to be from the Moscow crowd, so that he would understand what kind of country he lives in"
+-"Iwish he didn’t come from the Moscow crowd, so he would better understand what kind of country he lives in"

--"He must be from the people.
-Not necessarily an activist or politician, but a person who has lived like us and understands what we think"
+-"He's gotta be from the people.
+Not necessarily an activist or politician, but someone who’s lived like us and really gets what we’re thinking"

 Aggressiveness and authoritarian methods (18%)